From Camper to Captain by Yaretzi Valeria Perez Colin Camp experiences often hold a special place in our hearts, and…

 The Fraternity of Saint Peter was proud to open a new apostolate in Guadalajara called the Parish of St. Peter in Chains with Fr.
 Jonathan Romanoski and Fr.
 Daniel Heenan.
-Additionally, a new house of formation for young men discerning has opened called Casa Cristo Rey.
+Additionally, a new house of formation for young men discerning has opened called Casa Cristo Rey, which now has six candidates.
 The need for a place of priestly formation in Latin America is urgent.
 This is a very exciting step for the work of the Fraternity in foreign apostolates!

 In October of 2014, the Fraternity of Saint Peter was invited by the Archdiocese of Mexico City to start a full time apostolate.
 The historic Chapel of the Immaculate Conception of Salto del Agua, in the center of Mexico City, has been chosen as the home for the community.
 Fr.
 Kenneth Fryar, who had originally served as pastor at the Fraternity parish in Guadalajara, resides at the chapel.

-The Fraternity is most grateful to Cardinal Noberto Rivera Carrera for his invitation to serve the faithful in the capital city and home to Our Lady of Guadalupe.
+The Fraternity is most grateful to Norberto Cardinal Rivera Carrera for his invitation to serve the faithful in the capital city and home to Our Lady of Guadalupe.

 “What is the single greatest need in the priesthood today?
 It is holiness.”